 February was officially recognized as Black History Month by the US government in 1976 as part of the US bicentennial, although its beginnings date to the establishment of Negro History Week in 1926.
-It’s a month to remember important events and people in African-American history.
-We’ve selected five inspiring authors to read during Black History Month as a remembrance of the great contributions of African-Americans who achieved literary acclaim.
+It’s a month to remember important events and people in Black history.
+We’ve selected five inspiring authors to read during Black History Month as a remembrance of the great contributions of Black writers who achieved literary acclaim.

-February is a month to reflect upon and appreciate the contributions of African-American authors and poets whose works honestly portray the lives of African-Americans throughout history.
+February is a month to reflect upon and appreciate the contributions of Black authors and poets whose works honestly portray Black life in America throughout history.